 Program Activities & Opportunities

 An annual series of day-long conferences, which attract a broad audience of 150-200 participants, including physicians, medical students, nurses and other health care providers, scientists, lawyers, academics, and graduate students.
 Speakers come from medicine, philosophy, government, and law.
 Each year's conference focuses on a single timely issue.
 Past topics have included medical professionalism, organ transplantation, the Americans with Disabilities Act, money, and access to health care.
 The proceedings of many of these conferences have appeared in special issues of The Mount Sinai Journal of Medicine.
-In 2015, the twenty-fifth conference in this series focuses on Ethical Issues in Providing Health Care For Undocumented Immigrants.
+In 2016, the twenty-sixth conference in this series focuses on Ethical Issues in Providing Health Care For Undocumented Immigrants.
 You can find more information about the conference and register on the conference's Mount Sinai Events page:

 These conferences are supported by a grant from The John Conley Foundations

 The Center-Wide Ethics Luncheons are co-sponsored by The Bioethics Program and the Medical Ethics Student Organization.
 At each monthly luncheon, a guest speaker presents a case that poses an ethical dilemma.
 Faculty, students, and other medical professionals participate in stimulating conversation and debate on issues confronted in clinical practice and research.
 Recent focuses of case discussions involved transplant decisions for a liver transplant patient and decisions about medical futility and aggressive treatment for a patient without decisional capacity and no family members or friends to make decisions on his behalf.